Massive storms, outages force tough decisions amid pandemic

 “You have to weigh the risks and say, 'Danger now versus a theoretical risk,’” Ryland said.
 “How do you do that?
 It’s a hard discussion.”

+Despite the weather challenges, people still need to try to take precautions amid the coronavirus fatigue they have endured and continue wearing masks while trying to social distance, said Roopa Kalyanaraman Marcello, a New York-based public health expert who has worked in the field for two decades.

+“If you have no heat in your home and it’s 40 degrees in your home, in those situations, it is not necessarily safe for you to be in your own home so you may be forced to go to someone else’s home,” she said.
+"I think it’s challenging, it’s a balance.
+I think if people are gathering with people they know are vaccinated, there may be less of a risk there.”

 Bleiberg reported from Dallas, Willingham from Jackson, Mississippi, and Noveck from New York.
-Associated Press writers Carla K. Johnson in Washington state; Bryan Anderson in Raleigh, N.C.; Acacia Coronado in Austin, Texas; and Mark Pratt in Boston also contributed.
+Associated Press writers Carla K. Johnson in Washington state; Bryan Anderson in Raleigh, N.C.; Acacia Coronado in Austin, Texas; Andrew Dalton in Los Angeles; and Mark Pratt in Boston also contributed.